- Race Information

 - Wager Now

 LAUREL, MD.
-12-20-11---Laurel Park and Pimlico Race Course will conduct 146 days of racing in 2012, the same number that was scheduled the last two years after the Maryland Racing Commission approved an agreement by the Maryland Jockey Club and Maryland Thoroughbred Horsemen’s Association at its monthly meeting Tuesday afternoon at Laurel Park.
+11-12-13---Laurel Park and Pimlico Race Course will conduct 146 days of racing in 2014, the same number that was scheduled the last four years after the Maryland Racing Commission approved an agreement by the Maryland Jockey Club (MJC), Maryland Thoroughbred Horsemen’s Association (MTHA) and Maryland Horse Breeders Association (MHBA) at its monthly meeting Tuesday afternoon at Laurel Park.

 The Maryland Jockey Club will conduct a winter meeting at Laurel Park, a spring campaign at Pimlico Race Course and a fall meeting at Laurel Park.
 There will be no live racing at the major Maryland tracks during the summer.

-After a 15-week break, which will include seven live days of racing at Timonium during the State Fair, live racing will return to the major tracks on September 7 at Laurel Park for a 69-day fall meeting.
+After a 12-week break, which will include racing at Timonium during the State Fair, live racing will return to the major tracks on Friday, Sept.
+5 at Laurel Park for a 65-day fall meeting.